 What is the recruiting process like?

-This is a very competitive state, as now everyone wants to become a product manager.
-You are going to be competing with existing product managers and aspiring product managers, so it’s going to be very competitive, you’re going to see designers that want to be product managers, digital marketers and people outside of the tech industry who want to break into tech by becoming a product manager.
+This is a very competitive stage, as now everyone wants to become a product manager.
+Not only are you going up against other aspiring PMs, you’re also going up against existing PMs with more knowledge and experience.
+You’re going to see designers that want to be product managers, as well as people outside of the tech industry who want to break into tech through a PM role.

 It starts with an application: